en4ble1337/test/README.md

 pip install huggingface_hub
 ```

+> [!NOTE]
-**Note:** With CUDA toolkit on both host and LXC, `pip install flash-attn` should work without issues.
+> With CUDA toolkit on both host and LXC, `pip install flash-attn` should work without issues.

 ---